ChinaPWA/ChinaPWA.GitHub.io/en/cli/usage.md

 ### Service Worker templates

-Generating `Service Worker` currently does not support the `options` , which can be selected through `Q&A`.
+Generating `Service Worker` currently does not support the `options` , which can be selected through `prompting`.
 Currently, 4 templates are supported.
 The detailed introduction is as follows:

 |       template name       | description                                                                                                                                                 |
 | :------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------- |